Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

 \section{Survey: Non-Euclidean Machine Learning}

 We now review a large and disparate body of literature of non-Euclidean generalizations of algorithms classically defined for data residing in Euclidean spaces.
-The generalization of machine learning methods to non-Euclidean data relies on the generalization of their mathematical foundations\textemdash probability and statistics\textemdash to non-Euclidean spaces.
-In most cases, this requires non-trivial algorithmic innovations.
+The generalization of machine learning methods to non-Euclidean data first relies on the generalization of their mathematical foundations\textemdash probability and statistics\textemdash to non-Euclidean spaces.
+We refer the reader to \cite{Pennec2006} for theoretical foundations on manifolds, and to \cite{Pennec_Sommer_Fletcher_2019} for real-world applications.
+Beyond probability and statistics, the machine learning algorithms requires non-trivial algorithmic innovations.
 Such generalizations comprise the bulk of the work reviewed here.

-However, we note that there are two ``simple'' approaches to generalizing Euclidean models that do not requires significant algorithmic innovation.
+However, we note that there are two ``simple'' approaches to generalizing Euclidean models that do not require significant algorithmic innovation.
 They do not work for all algorithms, and they have limitations.
 Yet, when possible, they have the benefit of implementational simplicity.
 We briefly describe two classes of such approaches here\textemdash what we call \textit{``plug-in'' methods} and \textit{tangent space methods}.